Deviantcoin/Deviant-Miscellaneous/linux/Masternode_setup.md

 Restart your wallet to apply new conf files.

 ## Start alias
-Go to the Masternode tab, select the line related to your Masternode, then righ-click -> start-alias<br />
+Go to the Masternode tab, select the line related to your Masternode, then right-click -> start-alias<br />

 ![mn-start-alias](/images/mn-start-alias.png)